sulfo/xml-sitemap-feed/readme.txt

 = Can I run this on a WPMU / WP3+ Multi-Site setup? =

 Yes.
 In fact, it has been designed for it.
-Tested on WPMU 2.9.2 and WPMS 3.0.1 both with normal activation and with Network Activate / Site Wide Activate.
+Tested on WPMU 2.9.2 and WPMS 3+ both with normal activation and Network Activate / Site Wide Activate.

-= Can I run this plugin from /mu-plugins/ on WP3.0 MS or WPMU? =

-Yes.
-Upload the complete /xml-sitemap-feed/ directory to /wp-content/mu-plugins/ and move the file xml-sitemap.php one dir up.

 == Translation ==